-9. The bend radius must not be less than 20cm.
+9. The bend radius should not be less than 20cm.

-10. Down-conductors will be placed preferably at the external part of the structure (wherever possible) and avoid proximity to electrical or gas conductors.
+10. Down-conductors should be placed preferably at the external part of the structure (wherever possible) avoiding proximity to electrical or gas conductors.

 11. The grounding system should be placed in a registry cage for periodical inspections.

 12. The registry cage, if present, should be provided with a test joint to disconnect the earth termination system for enabling measurements.
 In the absence of a registry cage, the down conductors should be in the same way.

 13. The resistance value measured using conventional equipment should be the lowest possible (less than 10 Ω).
 This resistance must be measured on the Earthing termination insulated from any other conductive component.

 14. All Earthing systems for the same structure need to be interconnected.